SUSYUSTC/MathTranslate/README.md

 2. (Tencent Translate API users) run `translate_tex --setkey` to store the API ID and key.
 3. Translate the tex file by `translate_tex input.tex -o output.tex`.
 4. Compile your tex file.
 You can compile it with the texlive command `xelatex output.tex`.
 For Chinese you need the xeCJK package.
 If it is a downloaded arxiv project, we recommend compressing all files into a zip file and uploading it to overleaf for online compilation. **Note, you need to set the XeLatex compiler in `Menu - Compiler`, otherwise it cannot handle other languages. **
-5. You can change the default settings of the translation language and engine through the command line parameters `-engine`, `-from`, `-to`.
+5. You can change the default settings of the translation language and engine through the command line arguments `-engine`, `-from`, `-to`.
 For example `translate_tex -engine tencent input.tex -o output.tex`.
 You can also permanently change the setting via `translate_tex --setdefault`.
 You can see more details with `translate_tex --help`.

 ## Examples
 In the example directory, you can see `main.txt` which is the mathpix output of a part of `paper.pdf`.
 Run `translate_tex main.txt` and you will get the `main.tex` and `main.pdf`. `translated.png` is what you should expect to see in the `main.pdf`.